FoalTS/foal/docs/guide/1-introduction.md

 # 1. Introduction

 This tutorial will teach you how to create a web app using the core concepts of FoalTS.
-Through this you are going to create a board to manage the flights departing from the JFK airport.
-You'll be able to display the name of the airport, list the flights and add or remove some.
+Through this one you are going to create a board to manage the flights departing from the JFK airport.
+The page will display the name of the airport, list the flights and let the user add or remove some.

-As most of nowdays apps use rich-client interface, you'll use a precompiled frontend app made with Angular and Bootstrap.
-Note that you don't need to use Angular as frontend framework to use FoalTS.
-You can use whatever client technology you feel confortable with (angular, vue, react, mobile app, etc).
-This tutorial though will use a prepared bundle to handle the client-side as frontend development is out of the scope of this guide.

-First create a new project by following [these instructions](../README.md).
+To get started create a new project by following [these instructions](../README.md).

 Then [download the frontend app](https://foalts.org/guide-frontend.zip), unzip the bundle and replace the `public/` directory and the `src/app/templates/index.html` template with the downloaded files.

+> FoalTS can either interact with rich-client interfaces (Angular, Vue, React, etc) or use classical templating mechanisms.
+In this tutorial, the frontend part will be handled by a precompiled Angular app.

 If you refresh the page at `http://localhost:3000` you should now see this.